snototter/viren2d/README.md

 * [ ] Camera calibration-related: Ground plane, horizon - low priority features
 * [ ] Nice-to-have: Curves & curved arrows - low priority

-## Description
-**Why yet another toolbox?**
-Frequently switching between different tasks and frameworks, looking up how to visualize results became really tiring.
-Ideally, I wanted something that can be easily used both within C++ and Python environments as I have to switch between these two regularly.

-Previously, I experimented with a [similar toolbox (`vcp`)](https://github.com/snototter/vitocpp/) based on [OpenCV](https://github.com/opencv/opencv), but this has a few drawbacks (considering *ease-of-use*):
-*a)* OpenCV is a quite heavy dependency - plus, did you ever get to enjoy a version mismatch between the [(unofficial) Python bindings](https://pypi.org/project/opencv-python/) in your virtual environment and your system's OpenCV library?
-*b)* OpenCV is an image processing library, thus it offers only limited drawing capabilities, and
-*c)* my `vcp` framework grew over the years (and suffers from the usual *"I will clean this mess up later"* quick-and-dirty extensions).

-**So here comes `viren2d`**, a toolbox with only a single purpose: easily & quickly create nice-looking visualizations.

-**How to pronounce viren2d?**
-**"vi-ren-2d"**, with **vi** as in *vision*, plus **ren** as in *rendering*
-This is by the way also how you pronounce the German word *Viren* (viruses).
-I could have been affected by the aftermath of the pandemic when picking a name...

-Marginalia: Another reason to work on this library was that I wanted to brush up on my C++ knowledge, refresh my CMake foo, dive deeper into pybind11, etc.

 ## Installation
 ### Prerequisites